Steps

 The find package step will bring a package from the Chassy Index into the context of a workflow's execution.
 If you want to deploy a binary to a fleet, this binary will need to be found with find package before it can be deployed.

-Type - To bring in an artifact, create a new workflow and select “Find and Import” under Type.
+Type - To bring in an artifact, create a new workflow step and select “Find and Import” under Type.

 Name - Under the name field, create a name that accurately describes your Workflow Step.
 This is what will be used to uniquely identify this step in your Chassy Workflow.